Table of Contents

-Linking your Canvas and Gradescope courses
+Linking your courses

 - In the left sidebar of your course page, click Gradescope.
 This will launch Gradescope in Canvas or in a new tab, depending on your settings.If Gradescope isn't listed: Click Settings > Click Navigation > Drag Gradescope into the visible items list > Click Save.
-If that doesn't work, contact your Canvas administrator.

-- Once Gradescope launches, you'll see a dialog box with the option to create and link to a new Gradescope course or link to an existing Gradescope course you may have.
-Choose new or existing, and then click Link Course to go to the Course Settings page.
-If this is your first Gradescope login with these Canvas credentials, a new Gradescope account will be created for you.
-The username for your Gradescope account is the same email address that's associated with your Canvas account.
+- Once Gradescope launches, you'll see a dialog box with course-linking options.
+Choose to link to a new or existing Gradescope course, and then click Link Course to go to the Course Settings page.New Gradescope users: At this point, a new Gradescope account will be created for you if you do not already have one associated with the email address (e.g., your school email) that you use in Canvas.

 - On the Course Settings page, you can update the course title, description, rubric types, and score bounds.
 Keep in mind that course title and description changes made here will only appear in Gradescope, not in Canvas.